rudelm/rudelm.github.io/content/post/2021/12/30/migrate-wordpress-to-hugo/migrate-wordpress-to-hugo.md

 ### Plugin
 ### Wordpress Import in Jekyll
 ### Jekyll Import in Hugo
 Blog posts are put into the `content/post` folder.
 The filenames are `YYYY-MM-DD-post-title.md`.
 I recommend changing this to `content/post/YYYY/MM/DD/post-title`, because it will enable cool stuff like image processing.
-I've created a small python script that moves them automatically.
+I've created a small python script that moves them automatically called `rename-posts.py`.

 ## Search and replace
 * looks interesting: https://gist.github.com/rmaziarka/125cc7dcd99035de971a19dd3c1f46cd#file-wordpress-to-hugo-migrator-js-L288